pmq20/libautoupdate/README.md

     // UNIX
     int autoupdate(int argc, wchar_t *wargv[]);

-It never returns if a new version was detected and an in-place update was successfully performed;
+It never returns if a new version was detected and auto-update was proceeded, in which case the program replaces itself in-place and restarts with the new version.
-otherwise it returns an integer indicating one of the following situations.
+Otherwise, it returns an integer indicating one of the following situations.

 |  Return Value  | Indication   |
 |:--------------:|--------------|